-- 1. Recognizes that all the Nuclear-Weapon States should take effective disarmament measures to achieve the total elimination of these weapons at the earliest possible time; - 2.
-Underlines the Urgent need for concrete, transparent, verifiable and irreversible steps to realize the goal of a world free of nuclear weapons; - 3.
-Call upon the Conference on Disarmament to establish, as soon as possible and as the highest priority an ad hoc committee on nuclear disarmament in 2011, and to commence substantive negotiations on a phased programme of nuclear disarmament leading to the total elimination of nuclear weapons by 2025. - 4.
-Requests the Secretary General to follow-up the implementation of this resolution and submit a progressive report thereon to the 39th Session of the Council of Foreign Ministers.
+4. Call upon the Conference on Disarmament to establish, as soon as possible and as the highest priority an ad hoc committee on nuclear disarmament in 2011, and to commence substantive negotiations on a phased programme of nuclear disarmament leading to the total elimination of nuclear weapons by 2025.

+5. Requests the Secretary General to follow-up the implementation of this resolution and submit a progressive report thereon to the 40^{th} Session of the Council of Foreign Ministers.

-RESOLUTION NO.32/38-POL ON
+RESOLUTION NO.32/39-POL ON

-COOPERATION AND COORDINATION BETWEEN THE ORGANISATION OF THE ISLAMIC CONFERENCE AND OTHER INTERNATIONAL AND REGIONAL ORGANISATIONS AND GROUPINGS
+COOPERATION AND COORDINATION BETWEEN THE ORGANISATION OF THE ISLAMIC COOPERATION AND OTHER INTERNATIONAL AND REGIONAL ORGANISATIONS AND GROUPINGS (CICA, G-Global, SCO)

-The Thirty-eight Session of the Council of Foreign Ministers (Session of Peace, Cooperation and Development), held in Astana, Republic of Kazakhstan, from 26-28 Rajab 1432 H (28-30 June 2011),
+The Thirty-ninth Session of the Council of Foreign Ministers (Session of Solidarity for Sustainable Development), held in Djibouti, Republic of Djibouti from 1-3 Muharram1434H (15-17 November 2012),

-Welcoming the progress in enhancing multilateral cooperation towards promoting peace, security and stability in Asia, within the framework of the Conference on Interaction and Confidence-Building Measures in Asia (CICA),
+Welcoming the progress in enhancing multilateral cooperation towards promoting peace, security and stability in Asia, within the framework of the conference on interaction and Confidence-Building Measures in Asia (CICA),